avarakin/AstroPiMaker4/README.md

 # Installation for OrangePi 5

 1. Install Jammy (22.04) Xfce Desktop image from Orange Pi website
-2. Power on the Pi, once in Xfce desktop, open terminal and run the commands as below (password is orangepi on the 1st line):
+2. Power on the Pi, once in Xfce desktop, open terminal and run the commands as below (password is orangepi on the 1st line).
 ```
 sudo bash
 adduser YOUR_USERNAME